Harry Bosch: Post LAPD career

+In The Proving Ground, Bosch is mentioned by his half-brother Mickey Haller, and is stated to now also be having heart problems in addition to his medical condition, and is taking blood thinners to deal with it.
+He is also mentioned to have, along with Ballard, mentored Maddie, who is on her way to becoming a detective.

 Personal characteristics

-Bosch lived in a house on stilts at 7203 Woodrow Wilson Drive in the Hollywood Hills.
+Bosch lived in a cantilevered house (on stilts) at 7203 Woodrow Wilson Drive in the Hollywood Hills.
 The money that financed Bosch's upscale home came from his work as a technical advisor for a TV mini-series, in which actor Dan Lacey portrays Bosch in a serial killer case the detective had worked.
 Bosch's house was later damaged during the Northridge earthquake, shortly before the book The Last Coyote.
 After his house was condemned and demolished, Bosch had a new one built on the same road, still facing out over the valley.